ApoorvTyagi/blog/ckefc4fvi00qc8bs1gnz389da.md

 - Amazon Dynamo DB
 - Blockchain

-Before we talk about the use cases of merkle tree let's first have a look at some of the operations we can perform and their complexity:
+Before we talk about the use cases of merkle tree we must have a look at some of the operations we can perform and their complexity:
 - Search O(logn)
 - Traverse  O(n)
 - Insertion  O(n)